DX200 Magnetometer!

 system comprises a robust electronic module together with a one metre length

-a universal mains charger.
-Connections are made to the control unit with the
+and a universal mains charger.
+Connections are made to the control unit

 The mains charger, Bonephone & Headphones are identical to those supplied